msg-systems/holmes-extractor/README.md

 SupervisedTopicClassifier.parse_and_classify(self, text)

 Returns a list containing zero, one or many document classifications.
-Where more than one classifications are returned, the labels are ordered by decreasing probability.
+Where more than one classification is returned, the labels are ordered by decreasing probability.

 Parameters: